 Dual Citizenship

-Once someone becomes a citizen of another society, they continue to remain a citizen of the previous society or societies.
-That gives rise to the notions of dual citizenship or multiple citizenships.
+After an individual becomes a citizen of another society, they still remain a citizen of the previous society or societies.

 The section "Regarding Rights and Responsibilities" discusses the generalities related to high-level categories of rights and responsibilities.
-Each such high-level category is discussed in a separate section.
-This discussion, across multiple sections, sheds light on what exactly it means to be a dual citizen.
+Each high-level category is discussed in a separate section.
+These sections explore topics like voting rights, receiving wealth through wealth distribution, taxes, the ability to use the Utopian Payment Model, use of social credit and collective credit, employment, transferring assets between parent societies, etc.

 Overview of Becoming a Dual Citizen

-Normally, for someone to become a citizen of another society, that person needs to be invited by someone or some organization from the other society.
-Thus there is an invitation in which an inviter from an inviting society invites an invitee to become a citizen of the inviting society.
+Normally, for someone to become a citizen of another society, they need to be invited by someone or some organization from the other society.
+Thus, an inviter from one society formally invites an invitee to become a citizen, and the society must also approve the invitation.

 In the above paragraph, we said "normally" to acknowledge that there can exist not-so-normal situations in which a citizen of some society lays a claim to become a citizen of some other society.
-We won't be discussing these kinds of situations in this version of this book.
+We will not discuss these situations in this book.

-Some inviter from the inviting society has to request to their society to invite the invitee to become a citizen of the inviting society.
+An inviter must request their society to extend an invitation to the invitee to become a citizen of the inviting society.
 If the invitee also agrees, then the society will officially accept the request to create an invite.
 This is discussed in the section "Request to Create Invitation to Become Citizen".

 The invitee, upon receiving such an invitation, must choose to officially accept or reject the invitation within a specified amount of time.
 Acceptance implies applying to obtain citizenship.
-Such an application that is based on an invitation sets into motion the act of creating entity record and associated database for the invitee as a citizen of the inviting society.
+An acceptance of the invitation initiates the creation of an entity record and associated database for the invitee as a citizen of the inviting society.
 This is discussed in the section "Accepting Dual Citizenship".

 Request to Create Invitation to Become Citizen